lweasel/piquant/docs/support_scripts.rst

 Simulate sequence bias in reads
 -------------------------------

-``simulate_read_bias.py`` is run when a ``run_simulation.sh`` script is executed.
+``simulate_read_bias`` is run when a ``run_simulation.sh`` script is executed.
 It approximates a particular type of sequence bias by preferentially selecting reads from an input FASTA or FASTQ file the beginning of whose sequence is closer to having a specified nucleotide composition.

 Usage::